by jim goulding

 Introduction

 I use the word essay very loosely.
-My essays don't follow any former protocol.
-Many read like an academic paper and many are simply replies to bboard posters, answers to questions posed etc. The idea is to post information that will be of use to you, the reader.
+My essays don't follow any formal protocol.
+Some read like an academic paper and many are simply replies to board posters, answers to questions posed etc. The idea is to post information that will be of use to you, the reader.

 Navigation area for Essays